A Guide to Conversion Rate Optimization for Your App

-With HTML formatting, you can make keywords bold or italic, underline, and even color them.
+With HTML formatting, you can make keywords bold or italic, underline, or even color them.
 This is true for all text elements on Google Play: app title, short description, and long description.
-In the description of the fitness app BestFit, you can find a lot of highlighted keywords.

 Let me illustrate how HTML tags work.
-To make the first sentence appear like in the picture, you would have to write it like this:
+To make the first sentence appear like in the picture above, you would have to write it like this:

 BestFit helps you to <b>build muscle, burn fat, increase strength and fitness</b>.